 Terms & Conditions

-1.2 By applying to use our Services, or using our Services, you agree to be bound by this Agreement (including the Schedules) which sets out the terms and conditions that govern the provision of the Services by us and the use of the Services by you.
+1.2 By applying to use our Services, or using or receiving our Services or Support Services, you agree to be bound by this Agreement which sets out the terms and conditions that govern the provision of the Services and Support Services by us and the use of the Services by you.

-1.3 We may change the terms of this Agreement by giving you at least 30 days’ notice, or such lesser period as is reasonable in the circumstances (Notice Period).
-If you do not agree to comply with such changes you must not access or use the Services after the Notice Period, and clause 13.4 may apply.
-If you continue to access or use the Services after the end of the Notice Period you will be taken to have accepted such changes.
+1.3 We may change the terms of this Agreement by notifying you accordingly with a notice period of at least 30 days, or such shorter period as we may reasonably require in the circumstances (for example in order to comply with a change in law or to address a change in Microsoft’s terms).
+If you do not agree to comply with such changes, then, unless those changes are required by law or to comply with applicable professional and ethical standards or codes, you may terminate this Agreement by notifying us accordingly in writing during that notice period, in which case clause 13.4 applies, and you must not access or use the Services after the notice period.
+If you continue to access or use the Services after the end of that notice period, you will be taken to have accepted such changes.

-2.1 We have arrangements with Microsoft that permit us to build upon their Dynamics365 Business Central product offering in providing the Services.
-That arrangement requires us to have you agree to the Microsoft Terms with Microsoft.
-You agree to be bound by the Microsoft Terms with Microsoft.
+2.1 We have arrangements with Microsoft that permit us to build upon their Dynamics 365 Business Central product offering in providing the Services.
+That arrangement requires you to meet Microsoft’s eligibility requirements and have us to have you agree to the Microsoft Terms with Microsoft.
+You agree to be bound by and comply with the Microsoft Terms with Microsoft.

-2.2 Microsoft may modify the Microsoft Terms at any time by notice to us, and if Microsoft does so we will notify you accordingly.
-Such modifications will take effect from the Modification Start Date.
-If you do not wish to be bound by any such modifications, you may terminate this Agreement by written notice to us any time before the Modification Start Date, in which case this Agreement will terminate immediately before the Modification Start Date.
+2.2 Microsoft may modify the Microsoft Terms at any time by notice to us, and if Microsoft does so we will notify you accordingly, or as otherwise set out in the Microsoft Terms.
+You must accept the revised Microsoft Terms prior to or at the submission of any subsequent order.
+If you do not wish to be bound by any such modifications, you may terminate this Agreement by written notice to us, in which case clause 13.4 applies.

 3. Term of Agreement